anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-The-Android-App-Market-on-Google-Play.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="5.-Size-and-price-of-an-app">5.
-Size and price of an app<a class="anchor-link" href="#5.-Size-and-price-of-an-app"> </a></h2><p>Let's now examine app size and app price.
+<h2 id="Size-and-price-of-an-app">Size and price of an app<a class="anchor-link" href="#Size-and-price-of-an-app"> </a></h2><p>Let's now examine app size and app price.
 For size, if the mobile app is too large, it may be difficult and/or expensive for users to download.
 Lengthy download times could turn users off before they even experience your mobile app.
 Plus, each user's device has a finite amount of disk space.
 For price, some users expect their apps to be free or inexpensive.
 These problems compound if the developing world is part of your target market; especially due to internet speeds, earning power and exchange rates.</p>
 <p>How can we effectively come up with strategies to size and price our app?</p>
 <ul>
 <li>Does the size of an app affect its rating? </li>